Bicycle Helmet Liners: Foam and Other Materials

 In a lab test graphs of the energy traces look like this, with a smooth curve extending over 6ms for the good helmet (below), and a huge spike for the bare head (below that).

 Any physics text will tell you that the Law of Conservation of Energy means that the energy of the crash cannot be "absorbed" but can only be converted to some other form of energy.
 So we refer to what a helmet does in a crash as "energy management" rather than "absorbing" energy.
 To confirm that, hit a piece of styrofoam with a hammer.
 The indentation will be warm to the touch.
 So some energy was converted to heat.
 But the blow was very hard and concentrated on a very small area the size of the hammer head, and the warmth you feel is not extreme.
 Even so, the blow of the hammer is blunted and the sound is deadened.

-Current helmets mostly perform energy management with foam of some type.
+Current helmets mostly perform energy management with foam of some type, although better materials are coming.
 There are many different types and grades of foam.
 There are two major categories of helmet foam: some foams are stiff and crushable, while other foams are rubbery or squishy.
 Their characteristics make it possible to design a helmet for one very hard impact, a number of hard impacts, or a very large number of softer impacts.
 But each foam has its limitations.

 All foams have some common characteristics.
 Generally they are all cheap to manufacture.
 Because they have jillions of air cells incorporated in them, they are all good insulators.
 That means that most helmets will have to have some air circulation inside the helmet to prevent heat buildup unless the weather is very cold.
 And all foams will immediately or eventually deteriorate under impact, even though some can take multiple impacts before deterioration sets in.